 When is the best time to go diving in the Galapagos Islands?

 The best time is between June and October as the chances of seeing whale sharks are definitely higher.
-Also, the schools of hammerheads tend to be much bigger in this period.
+Also, the schools of hammerheads tend to be much bigger in this period and the amount of wildlife just explodes.

 Why is June - October the best time of year to dive?